Quantum-Accelerators/quacc/docs/user/recipes/recipes_intro.md

 ### Modifying Parameters of a Job

 As demonstrated in the previous example, each recipe accepts optional keyword arguments to modify the default parameters.
 To identify the possible parameters a function takes, you'll want to check out the function signature and corresponding documentation, like that for [quacc.recipes.emt.core.relax_job][].
 Go ahead; click it!
-Once you do, you'll see from the docstring that there is one required positional argument for the recipe (the `Atoms` object) and several optional keyword arguments, including those related to the underlying ASE calculator, the optimization settings, and more.
+Once you do, you'll see from the docstring that there is one required positional argument for the recipe (the `Atoms` object) and several optional keyword arguments, including those related to the underlying ASE calculator (`**calc_kwargs`), the optimization settings, and more.
 You can modify these parameters like in the example below:

 ```python
 from ase.build import bulk